Juso88/people-map/README.md

 number; we wanted to remind people of what that looked like as this is easily forgettable.

 ## Team members
 ### Julian Soriano : Started with a figma design, and built the app around that.
-Implemented a working '+' button to 'connect' to other users.
+Implemented the backend with Java Springboot,\
+frontend with React, database with PostgreSQL, and the logic of the app.
 ### Nathan Brown : Dockerized the app

 ## How to run